wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 ![](/images/2017/10/migration.png)

 For the past couple of years, we have been using [require.js](http://requirejs.org/) for module loading and [Grunt](https://gruntjs.com/) for automating tasks on front-end, for one out of many projects we have in Wingify.
 The project has a huge code-base and has many independent components inside it with some shared utilities.
-As we are constantly developing features on a regular basis, the code-base is also getting extended but we didn't have any concrete build system which could be scaled upon adding newer components.
+As we are constantly developing features on a regular basis, the code-base is getting larger as well but we didn't have any concrete build system which could be scaled upon adding newer components.

-**Require.js** was being used for having a good code-structure and managing modules and their loading.
-All the different modules were having their own `require-config.js` file for defining rules for a particular module.
+**Require.js** was being used for good code-structuring, managing modules and their loading.
+All the different modules were having their own `require-config.js` file to define rules for a particular module.

 **Grunt** was being used for automating different tasks required to speed up mundane work.
-We were having a number of tasks like a [require-amdclean](https://github.com/gfranko/amdclean) task, concatenating different script / CSS files, minification of files, cache-busting mechanism and so on.
+We had a number of tasks like the [require-amdclean](https://github.com/gfranko/amdclean) task, concatenating different script / CSS files, minification of files, cache-busting mechanism and so on.

 Following are some benefits we were getting from the `require-amdclean` task: